FreshX-GmbH/pve-snapbackup/README.md

 Currently I use the run.sh Script to enforce Benji retention rules.

 #### Restore
-A simple restore script focused on file based restore and Ceph based restore is currently WIP and will be published soon
+A simple restore script focused on file based restore and Ceph based restore is currently WIP and will be published soon.